 2 large cucumbers, peeled and chopped (about 2 ½ cups), plus additional slices for garnish

 1 cup loosely packed fresh cilantro leaves, plus additional

 ½ teaspoon ground cumin

 1 cup plain yogurt (or sour cream)

 This recipe requires advanced preparation.
 Puree the ingredients except yogurt in a blender until smooth.
-Refrigerate for at least 3 hours or up to 1 day.
+Refrigerate for at least three hours or up to one day.
 Ladle into bowls, top with a dollop of yogurt and garnish with cilantro and slice of cucumber.

 Houston Junior League Cookbook

-The Houston Junior League Cookbook is a timeless classic.
-As the League’s first cookbook published in 1968, this cookbook is truly a part of the Houston Junior League’s heritage.
-Take a trip down memory lane with more than 1,500 recipes that have taken center stage at family meals for generations.
+The Houston Junior League Cookbook is a timeless classic – turning 50 this year!
+As the League’s first cookbook published in 1968, this cookbook is truly a part of the Junior League’s heritage.
+Taste nostalgia with more than 1,500 recipes that have been enjoyed at family meals for generations.